-The work in this department is intended to cover a period of four years, and thus give a thorough course of instruction in

-Drawing, and Painting in Water Colors and Oil.
+The work in this department is intended to cover a period of four years, and thus give a thorough course of instruction in Drawing, and Painting in Water Colors and Oil.
 But those not desiring a full course can make selections.
-Like the other Supplementary Courses, it is not intended to interfere with the studies of the regular classical course, and those completing it will receive the certificate of the department.
+Like the other supplementary courses, it is not intended to interfere with the studies of the regular courses, and those completing it will receive the certificate of the department.

-FIRST YEAR-Drawing from Casts, Objects, and Flat Studies, in Pencil, Charcoal and India Ink; Lessons in Perspective.
+First Year-Drawing from Casts, Objects, and Flat Studies, in Pencil, Charcoal and India Ink; Lessons in Perspective.

-SECOND YEAR-Shaded Drawing in Pen and Ink, Sepia and Crayon; Sketching from Nature in Pencil; First Course in Water Colors.
+Second Year-Shaded Drawing in Pen and Ink, Sepia and Crayon; Sketching from Nature in Pencil; First Course in Water Colors.

-Third Year-First Course in Oil Painting; Sketching from Nature in Sepia, Crayon and Water Colors; Designs for Decoration.
+THIRD YEAR-First Course in Oil Painting; Sketching from Nature in Sepia, Crayon and Water Colors; Designs for Decoration.